keganpremuda/DipoleAntennaChar/README.md

 <p align="center">
 <b>Half Wave Dipole Antenna:</b><br><br><br/></p>
   <p align="left">
-  A half wave dipole antenna using a frequency of 299.793Hz was built in EZNEC using one 0.484m wire with eleven segments and a source centered on the sixth segment.
+  A half wave dipole antenna using a frequency of 299.793Hz was built in EZNEC using one 0.484m wire with eleven segments and a 1A current source centered on the sixth segment.
 A frequency sweep was performed, and a plot of the elevation and 3D raidation patterns were obtained.</p><br><br>
   <p align="center">
   <img src="https://i.imgur.com/blR18A5.png" height="80%" width="80%" alt="Dipole Antenna"/><br>
   <b>Half Wave Dipole Antenna Configuration</b><br><br><br><br>